UniFi Cloud Gateway Ultra Review: A Compact Gateway Worth Considering in 2026

 The 2.5 GbE WAN port serves a real purpose: it eliminates the 940 Mbps ceiling of standard gigabit negotiation and provides headroom for aggregate multi-client traffic.
 It does not, however, enable multi-gig single-device transfers.

 Power and thermals: The UCG-Ultra ships with a USB-C power adapter included — it cannot be powered via PoE.
 The compact fanless chassis dissipates heat passively; the unit will feel warm or hot to the touch during normal operation.
 This is expected behavior.
-Ensure it has adequate airflow and is not enclosed in a sealed cabinet.
+Do not stack the UCG-Ultra directly on top of heat-generating equipment such as a cable modem or PoE switch — stacking impedes passive cooling and can cause thermal throttling.
+Ensure the unit has adequate airflow and is not enclosed in a sealed cabinet.

 Speed Ceiling